Amy loves writing about her favorite topics, such as health, alternative healing, dreams, crystals, and spirituality.

 Naming a baby wasn't always such a difficult decision to make.
 Names were much more traditional and sometimes even boring in past eras.
 As recently as the 1960s, people have been coming up with more unique and interesting names for their children.
 That's just the western part of the world.
 Many regions and cultures stick to the traditions.

 Many African Americans give their babies unique names, while pride in their African roots has also inspired African and Muslim names.

 Similarly, Mormons often give their babies unique names.
-One common practice is to combine a grandmother's and grandfather's name.
+One common practice is to combine a grandmother's and grandfather's names.
 Mormons may have also started the trend of using surnames as first names.

 In the Jewish tradition, babies receive a naming ceremony about eight days after birth.
-Jewish people often believe in naming their children after a person who is charitable, in hopes that the new baby will take after that person.
+Jewish people often believe in naming their children after a charitable person in hopes that the new baby will take after that person.
 Naming ceremonies are not so unusual.
 Indians and Buddhists also have naming ceremonies.